Transferring your pension

 Form APSS 263 tells you what information you’ll need to provide before making a transfer.
 Download a copy at the link below on the GOV.UK website, fill in the form and give it to your UK pension scheme administrator.

-If you’re under 75, your UK pension scheme administrator will work out what percentage of your lifetime allowance is used by the transfer.
+If you’re under 75, your UK pension scheme administrator will work out how much of your lifetime allowance is used by the transfer.
 They will tell you if the amount you’re transferring is more than your allowance and if you will be taxed on any excess.

 To find out more about your lifetime allowance and how it relates to tax on your private pension contributions, visit the following page on the GOV.UK website.